atlantidezign/copyman/README.md

 ## File copying, reinvented

 Copyman is the ultimate file copying utility designed to make your workflow faster and more efficient.
-With blazing-fast performance, it allows you to copy files simultaneously from a single source folder to multiple destination folders while preserving the folder structure.
+With blazing-fast performance, it allows you to copy files simultaneously from a single source folder to multiple destination folders while preserving the folder structure and automating repetitive tasks.

 ### Key Features: